johndexters1100/johndexters1100/README.md

   I am John Dexter Satsatin, you can call me JD if were close personally.
 I graduated at Polytechnic University of the Philippines Biñan Campus with a BACHELOR'S
   DEGREE IN INFORMATION TECHNOLOGY and I really likes to enhance my skills further by watching different youtube channels related to IT.

-  - Also im into Game Dev because I'm interested how and whats behind the development of the gam.. :mage:
+  - Also im into Game Dev because I'm interested how and whats behind the development of the game. :mage:
   - I don't talk a lot when im not with my close friends.
 I don't know why i am like this maybe maturity kicks in. :monkey_face:
 ### Hobbies:
   - Watching movies :ticket: